bioinfolabic/protein_folding_datasets/README.md

 ![example_dataset](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/gif_exemplo.gif)

- This work reports datasets for the study of protein folding dynamics, corresponding to the spatiotemporal data of folding trajectories obtained by an \textit{in silico} method.
+ This work reports datasets for the study of protein folding dynamics, corresponding to the spatiotemporal data of folding trajectories obtained by an in silico method.
 Three datasets are described: the first one is based on the Fibonacci sequence (13FIBO) and the other two on real biological sequences (2GB1 and 1PLC).
 Each dataset is composed of 1000 different trajectories data, each containing structural information of the protein during the folding process including the spatial coordinates of each amino acid at each time step, and  the free energy and radius of gyration values for each structure.
 All datasets proposed in this work are available in https://mega.nz/#F!O4wBHQiB!mpM81jK9ycbSKPvdP57avw